Pediatric Neurogenic Bladder

-We are leading researchers in the field of pediatric incontinence.
-We offer the most advanced treatment options available for neurogenic bladder, including sacral neuromodulation bladder injections and complex bladder reconstructive surgery.
+We are leading researchers in the field of pediatric incontinence, and we offer the most advanced treatment options available for neurogenic bladder.

 “Working together to create an individualized treatment plan can help children with neurogenic bladders achieve independence, which helps them lead happier, healthier lives—free from embarrassing wetting accidents,” says Dr. Arlen.